AkshitVadodariya1201/Todo-App-with-Reactjs-Rust/.github/ISSUE_TEMPLATE/New_issue.md

 ---
-name: ✨ Feature Request
+name: New Issue
-about: "Dream big, share your feature idea, and join the brainstorming squad to shape the future together!"
+about: Let's team up!
+Craft a crystal-clear issue so we can solve it together, fast.
-title: "✨ "
+title: ""
-labels: ["type: feature request :sparkles:"]
+labels:
 projects: []
 assignees:
 ---